gursharan1512/kafka-consumer-then-data-to-redis/README.md

 # kafka-consumer-then-data-to-redis

-Code to consume data from kafka and then inserting to redis.
+Code to consume data from kafka and then inserting to redis.[dill]
 This code also contains code to extract data from json and create jsonObject or json string

 ### Scala version - 2.11